Searches for direct slepton production in the compressed-mass corridor in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Results

 Considering first the signal models in which a four-fold slepton mass degeneracy is assumed, Figure~\ref{fig:CombLimsSummary} shows the observed and expected cut-and-count and BDT-based exclusion limits.
 The slepton-mass exclusion contours are shown in the range $2~\GeV \leq \dm \leq 120~\GeV$ due to the presence of strong pre-existing ATLAS constraints at larger~\cite{SUSY-2013-11,SUSY-2018-32}, and smaller~\cite{SUSY-2018-16} mass splittings.
 Scenarios with $\mslep < 95~\GeV$ are not considered, as the LEP experiments generally sets strong exclusion for these small slepton masses~\cite{LEP-slepton,ALEPH:2002nwp}.
 The region excluded by the different interpretations is that bounded by the two exclusion contours, where two contours exist.
 Both cut-and-count and BDT-based exclusion reaches are reduced at around $\dm=40~\GeV$ for this scenario.
 This originates from the excesses observed in \HighSRThreee in the BDT-based and \SRhighm in the cut-and-count-based selections, i.e. from electron and muon channels, respectively.
-The increased sensitivity of the BDTs over the cut-and-count-based approach originates in particular from training multiple BDTs to optimise individually for a certain \dm, collectively providing high sensitivity across the full $\dM$ corridor.~\footnote{Training a BDT over the complete spectrum of mass splittings was found to yield sensitivity much closer to the cut-and-count-based analysis strategy.}
+The increased sensitivity of the BDTs over the cut-and-count-based approach originates in particular from training multiple BDTs to optimise individually for a certain \dm, collectively providing high sensitivity across the full $\dM$ corridor.~\footnote{Training a BDT over the complete spectrum of mass splittings was found to yield sensitivity much closer to the cut-and-count-based analysis strategy.} Besides effectively exploiting correlations between the input variables, also the looser lepton $\pt$ requirements applied at the preselection stage enable the BDT-based selections to retain sensitivity to scenarios with smaller mass splittings than those accessible with the cut-and-count approach.

 The results can also be interpreted within models where $m(\selectronL) = m(\selectronR)$ and $m(\smuonL) = m(\smuonR)$, while the mass degeneracy between the slepton flavours is broken.
 Specifically, the \selectronLR (\smuonLR) particles are assumed to be within the reach of the search, while the \smuonLR (\selectronLR) particles are decoupled at inaccessibly large masses.
 The expected and observed exclusions for the BDT-based analysis within these models are shown in Figure~\ref{fig:BDTOnlyLimits}.
 It can be observed that for both the selectron and smuon cases, the expected exclusion for the BDTs collectively spans the full range of $\dM$, across the challenging ``corridor'' region in which no previous experiment had sensitivity.
 Again, the observed exclusions are weaker where excesses in the data were observed compared with the predictions of the background-only model, now with di-electron excesses affecting only the observed selectron exclusion, and correspondingly di-muon excesses that for smuons.